kathryn-sam/Gender-and-Intensifier-Use-in-Film-Scripts/README.md

 ### AnalysisScripts
 Scripts used for data wrangling, NLP processing, and statistical analyses.
 Their output can be found in the ProcessedData folder.
+The MWE Pipeline Refinement subfolder involves refining the part-of-speech tags for multiword expressions and comparing it to a pipeline using dependency parsing.